 - 1 teaspoon onion powder

 - 1 teaspoon garlic powder

 - 1 teaspoon kosher salt

 - 14 ounces grated melty cheese monterrey jack, queso quesadilla, etc

 - ½ cup sour cream

 - Preheat the oven to 375F.
-In a bowl, combine both cans of beans with the stock and spices.
+In a bowl, combine both cans of beans with the spices.
 Mash the pinto beans lightly with a fork as you mix.